pauwels-labs/redact-docs/source/index.rst

    basic-website
    advanced-features

-Redact is a set of applications that allows developers to build end-to-end encrypted websites and users to use these websites.
-When leveraging Redact, website owners are able to display secure user data on their webpages without being able to know or read that data back to themselves.
-Securing websites in this way is beneficial to both the user and the website owner as it protects from data leaks, allows complete control and knowledge over who has acces to data, and standardizes secure authentication mechanisms that don't rely on passwords.
+Redact is a set of applications that allows developers to build websites with end-to-end encrypted data.
+When leveraging Redact, website owners are able to display secure user data on their webpages without having access to that data themselves.
+Instead, users store sensitive data in their personal Redact storage and retain the ability to grant and revoke access to other users of applications.
+Securing data in this way protects from data leaks and gives users control of their own data by using secure authentication mechanisms that don't rely on passwords.

-.. note:: The two applications that enable this functionality are `redact-client`_ and `redact-store`_.
+.. note:: The two applications that enable a user to store and retrieve encrypted data are `redact-client`_ and `redact-store`_.

-   The client application runs on the user's device and handles requests from the browser for secure data display.
-The storage application is a server that fronts some backing database and provides a stable API for CRUD operations on encrypted data.
+   The redact-client runs on the user's device and handles requests from the browser for secure data display.
+The redact-storage is a server that fronts some backing database and provides a stable API for CRUD operations on encrypted data.

-   The last important repository is `redact-crypto`_, which is a library, not an application, and provides all important cryptographic and storage abstractions.
+   The `redact-crypto`_ library provides all important cryptographic and storage abstractions.

    .. _redact-client: https://github.com/pauwels-labs/redact-client
    .. _redact-store: https://github.com/pauwels-labs/redact-store
    .. _redact-crypto: https://github.com/pauwels-labs/redact-crypto

-Redact protects from data leaks as it removes the website's need to store data entirely.
-In a traditional website, the website owner will maintain a database which allows them to store relevant information that their users submit.
+Redact protects from data leaks as it removes the website's need to store sensitive data entirely.
+In a traditional website, the website owner maintains a database which allows them to store relevant information that their users submit (such as a phone number or address).
 When a user visits the website, this information is fetched from the database and displayed.
+By storing the data of many users in a centralized database, a single breach can expose the data of all users of a site.
+A user must trust that the website has implemented appropriate protection measures.

+In a Redact-enabled website, a user can guarantee that "Redacted" data on a webpage has been secured with strong encryption, is only accessible to those who are explicitly granted access, and can be deleted or updated at any time.
+In order to operate on the "Redacted" data, websites maintain references to it.
-In a Redact-enabled website, the information stored in the website's database is only a reference to data.
-For example, in the traditional website, there might be a database field called "name" with the value "Alice Doe".
+For example, in a traditional website, there might be a database field called "name" with the value "Alice Doe".
 In the Redact-enabled website, the database field would still be called "name" but its value would be something like ".profile.name.".
-This value is picked up by the Redact application installed on the user's device, and is translated into the actual data in a way that makes it impossible for the website owner to read it back to themselves.
+This value is interpreted by the Redact-client (installed on the user's device), and is translated into the readable data in a way that makes it impossible for the website owner to read it unless granted access by the user.
 With no data to steal, the website owner no longer has to worry about the liability of data leaks, and users can rest assured in knowing that the potential attack surface for their data is greatly reduced to a single, higly-secure, encrypted location.

 This tight control over data storage then empowers users to make explicit decisions as to who has access to their data.
-For example, imagine the Redact-enabled website in question is a portal used by healthcare providers to share test results, schedule appointments, refill prescriptions, or message your doctor.
-You would want that data to be shared with all treating medical professionals, and you'd want to make sure they all have access to the same, and latest, set of data.
-With Redact, all of a user's data is stored in one place, so all requests for data will be seen and either approved or denied by the user.
+For example, imagine the Redact-enabled website in question is a portal used by healthcare providers to share test results and track prescriptions.
+A user may want that data to be shared with all treating medical professionals, and would want to make sure they all have access to the most up-to-date set of data.
+With Redact, all of a user's data can be stored in their personal Redact-storage while still being accessible on the health portal.
+Not only can a user see their own data, they can also grant access to health professionals or institutions so they can view the data in a Redact-enabled portal as well.
 Furthermore, it's all updated in one place, so everyone always gets the same copy.

-In order to identify different users to each other and secure this data storage, Redact has to be paired with a strong authentication and authorization framework.
-It achieves this by employing a public-key infrastructure, assigning keypairs to individual users and certificate authorities to organizations.
-At the lowest level, users can authenticate themselves anonymously to any Redact service using mutual-TLS requests with a self-signed client certificate.
+In order to identify different users to each other and secure this data storage, Redact is paired with a strong authentication and authorization framework.
+It employes a public-key infrastructure and assigns keypairs to individual users, and certificate authorities to organizations.
+At the lowest level, users can authenticate themselves anonymously to any Redact service using mutual-TLS requests with a self-signed Redact-client certificate.
 Depending on the authorization requirements of the request, this request could be accepted, or it could be denied.
 By augmenting the certificate with metadata and having it be signed by a certificate authority recognized by the server, any arbitrary authorization check can be performed to further approve or deny the request.
-The management of certificates and secret keys is entirely handled by the Redact application and eliminates the need for passwords or user-initiated login procedures.
+The management of certificates and secret keys is entirely handled by Redact and eliminates the need for passwords or user-initiated login procedures.

 When put together, the components of Redact represent a method for storing and handling user data that fundamentally changes the model for data ownership that